monicah79/Metrics-webapp/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-> Give credit to  Nelson Sakwa the author of the original design.
+> I would like to give credit to [Nelson Sakwa](https://www.behance.net/sakwadesignstudio) the [author of the original design](https://www.behance.net/gallery/31579789/Ballhead-App-(Free-PSDs))

 I would like to thank Microverse for giving me this opportunity to learn and everyone whose code was used.